bfops/Growth/README.markdown

     dist/build/Growth/Growth

-Keys are configurable in `src/Config.hs`
+Keys are configurable in `src/Config.hs`.

-## Mixing

-Objects mix with one another as shown in `Game/Object.hs`.
-The order in which a tile mixes with its neighbours is up, left, right, down.

 ## Updating

-Updating is done incrementally whenever the update key (configurable) is held.
+One "step" of updating occurs whenever the Update Step key (configurable) is held.
 I don't want to explain all the intricacies of _how_ the objects update.
-For that, look at the Object Behaviours at the bottom of Game.Object.
+For that, look at the Object Behaviours at the bottom of `Game.Object`.

 # Documentation